Language Models Don't Know What You Want: Evaluating Personalization in Deep Research Needs Real Users: RQ2: Lessons for Personalized

 \lessonsection{3}{Dream Bigger than Just Papers} While \model{} infers interests just from chosen papers, participants were surprised by profiles' detail and nuance, often noting ``\user{very important positions [they] would claim}'' (U3) and ``\user{digging stuff [they] didn't think it can detect}'' (U16).~This spurred users to ideate further signals for personalizing profiles, like active project materials and prior queries (Appendix~\ref{appendix:survey}) and new personalization use cases, like collaborator search (U9), biography writing (U3), paper reading (U11), and programming (U12).

-Participants also wanted modalities beyond text and citations in reports, pointing to a wide variety based on their personal needs and interest, like code snippets for frequent coders (U1, U4) and LaTeX formulas for theory-focused researchers (U2, U4), while others generally desired tables/figures (U5, U7) and interactive visualizations (U20).
-By~considering their content preferences, participants felt reports could give a ``\user{better view in a shorter time}'' (U12) or a ``\user{holistic view of entire papers}'' (U17).
+Participants also wanted modalities beyond text and citations in reports, pointing to a wide variety based on their personal needs, like code snippets for frequent coders (U1, U4) and LaTeX formulas for theory-focused researchers (U2, U4), while others generally desired tables/figures (U5, U7) and interactive visualizations \citep[U20]{mondal-etal-2024-presentations}.
+By~capturing content preferences, participants~felt reports would give a ``\user{better view in a shorter time}'' (U12) or a ``\user{holistic view of entire papers}'' (U17).

 Going beyond papers in personalized \dr{} is a clear win, but has challenges: reasoning over arbitrary user inputs to construct profiles \cite{Zhao2025KnollCA, Shaikh2025CreatingGU} and routing to the best modality to convey content tailored to a user's background \cite{Chen2025GenerativeIF}.
 Future work should study not just how to implement these accurately, but to make them helpful for individual researchers.